HicServices/RDMP/Documentation/DataExtractions/ExecuteFullExtractionToDatabaseMSSql.md

 * Archive Table
     * Similar to data loads, these database tables will come with an _Archive table that will auto-populate when new extractions are ran against the database.
 * Data Structure changing
     * While the extractor can handle columns being removed, it does not support columns being added beyond the first extraction.
-For this you will need to write the data to a new databse table.
+For this you will need to write the data to a new database table.
 It is recommended that the extraction is cloned in this case.